Information Design in Cheap Talk: Informativeness Compared to Bayesian Persuasion

 The proof of this proposition is in the Appendix.
-The goal is to find a prior belief under which the optimal information design is more informative than the optimal experiment under full commitment.
-Consider Figure \ref{kg}, $a_n$ is the best action for the sender and the dotted red envelope is the concave envelop of the sender's value function.
-The optimal experiment under full commitment at prior $\mu_0$ has support $\{\underline{I}_{n'},\underline{I}_n\}$.
-The the optimal experiment under full commitment at belief $\mu'_0$ has support $\{\overline{I}_{n},\underline{I}_{n^{''}}\}$.
+Consider Figure \ref{kg}, $a_n$ is the best action for the sender and the dotted red envelope is the concave envelope of the sender's value function.
+The optimal experiment under full commitment at the prior belief $\mu_0$ has support $\{\underline{I}_{n'},\underline{I}_n\}$.
+The optimal experiment under full commitment at belief $\mu'_0$ has support $\{\overline{I}_{n},\overline{I}_{n^{''}}\}$.